blackgold/blackgold.github.io/_posts/2015-05-08-fast-cidr-lookup.md

 Say you have list of CIDR's and want to check if given IP falls in the CIDR.
 This is useful for making fast routing decisions.

+I looked at liner time algrithm and was amused at such a naive algorithm.
+The algorithm simply stored a struct of subnet and mask in a vector.
+Look up iterates though the vector and checks if the ip belongs to a subnet.
+This feels very inefficient.

+I decided to implement a fancy algorithm.
+Use first eight bits in the subnet as key into a hash map.
+Store the rest of the 24 bits ( to be precise 24 - [# bits in mask - 8] ) in a binary trie.
+The hash helps me to identify some of the mismatches in jst on lookup.
+Then in worst case of 24 comparisions the algorithm figures out if the ip falls in a subnet or not.
+I was about to implement compressing the common branches in trie but was tempted to test the performance inprovements.

 I have compared  SubnetVector class that does a linear lookup vs CidrMap class that uses hashmap for first level lookup and followed by binary trie.
-For a list of 7000 subnets I have seen CidrMap takes about 5 micro seconds and SubnetVector takes 200 micro seconds.
-For small list of CIDRs this doesnot make any difference.
-I guess it makes sense when we have tens of thousands of cids to lookup.
+For a list of 7000 subnets I have seen CidrMap takes about 5 micro seconds for each lookup and SubnetVector took 200 micro seconds for each lookup.
+For a list of 500 CIDRs linear lookup took 20 micro seconds and CidrMap took 5 micro seconds.
+I guess it makes sense when we have tens of thousands of cidr's to lookup.
+I was disappointed.
+All this to save microseconds.

+Conclusions:
+1. No need to over engineer.
-Also SubnetVector has good cache property because of the vector.
-Need to research about the boost intrusive containers to improve the caching for CidrMap.
+3. SubnetVector has good caching property because of the vector.
+4. CidrMap has very bad caching.
+Not sure how to improve the caching property.But hey does it really make sense to cut chips off 6 micro seconds?

 {% highlight c++ %}
 #include <iostream>